How skills use tools

 Error handling

-Tools will fail.
+Tools fail.
 Network requests time out, files don’t exist, permissions get denied.
-How you handle errors determines whether the agent can recover or gets stuck.
+How tools report errors determines whether the agent can recover and continue following your skill, or whether it gets stuck.

 Return errors, don’t throw them

 When possible, return error information as part of the result rather than throwing exceptions.
-This gives the agent a chance to reason about the failure and try something else.
+This gives the agent a chance to reason about the failure and try an alternative approach your skill describes.

 // Good: error as data